Rits1272/ooxy/README.md

 ## Ooxy

-Inspired by Cloudflare's [Oxy](https://blog.cloudflare.com/introducing-oxy/) framework, Ooxy is a go package that provides network connectors for the internet.
-Ooxy can be used as a bridege to handle communicatation between different network layers stack.
+Ooxy is a Go package inspired by Cloudflare’s [Oxy](https://blog.cloudflare.com/introducing-oxy/) that provides **network connectors across protocol layers**.
+It’s designed as a bridge to enable communication between different parts of the network stack.

-Ooxy can be used to proxy traffic with an array of protocols and can be used for various usecases - transparent proxy (with support of CONNECT request) between devices talking in different network protocols, traffic analysis, firewall

-Atm, actively working on layer 3 to layer 7 connector.
-This could be used to proxy traffic for layer 3 device to layer 7 proxy like MITM etc. Also includes support of CONNECT request so the upstream proxies know to forward request to the destination server without trying to intercept on their own
+With Ooxy, you can:
+- Proxy traffic across multiple protocols
+- Build transparent proxies (with `CONNECT` support)
+- Analyze traffic or implement custom firewalls
+- Bridge devices that “speak” different layers

+Currently, Ooxy focuses on a **Layer 3 → Layer 7 connector**, useful for scenarios like:
+- Proxying traffic from a Layer 3 device through a Layer 7 proxy (e.g., MITM)
+- Supporting `CONNECT` requests so upstream proxies forward traffic correctly without intercepting